The BLiSS Trail

 Explore the BLiSS Trail: A Unique Art and Heritage Experience in Scotland

-The BLiSS Trail takes you through some stunning landscapes within some of the quieter parts of Loch Lomond and The Trossachs National Park.
+The BLiSS Trail takes you through some stunning landscapes within some of the quieter parts of Loch Lomond and the Trossachs National Park.
 Combining art, history, and incredible scenery, this trail offers visitors an inspiring way to discover the area's beauty and culture.

 The trail connects the villages of Balquhidder, Lochearnhead, Strathyre, and St. Fillans, creating a circular route filled with outdoor sculptures and artistic installations.
 Each piece tells a story, drawing from the area’s natural beauty, heritage, and community spirit.